 For all of those who struggled before us, let’s not go backwards.

-Mary E. Mendoza is an assistant professor of history and Latino/a Studies at Penn State University.
-She lives in Weybridge, Vermont.
+Vermont writer Mary E. Mendoza is an assistant professor of history and Latino/a Studies at Penn State University.

 Guest editorial: Transform Ryegate, Yankee for jobs and for the climate

 Here is the gist of recent recommendations to the Vermont Climate Council calling for the … (read more)

 Ways of Seeing: Libraries are a place of connection

 In the few months that I’ve been a volunteer at the Lawrence Memorial Library, I’ve realiz … (read more)